andycroll/andycroll.com/_posts/2019/2019-08-11-clamp-for-min-max-values.md

 ---

-In [last week’s article](/ruby/consider-value-objects), I was constraining an integer to a minimum and maximum value.
-As of Ruby 2.4 there's a nice method for that: `#clamp`.
-The [documentation for the method is in the Comparable module](http://ruby-doc.org/core-2.6.3/Comparable.html#method-i-clamp).
+In [my article on value objects](/ruby/consider-value-objects), the example involved constraining an integer to a minimum and maximum value in the `#initialize` method.
+As of Ruby 2.4, there's a handy method for that: `#clamp`.
+The [documentation for the method](http://ruby-doc.org/core-2.6.3/Comparable.html#method-i-clamp) is in the Comparable module.

 ## Instead of...